lucasjoliveau/doc/fr/developer/reference/backend/module.md

 ## Manifest

-The manifest file serves to declare a python package as an Odoo module and to specify module metadata.
+The manifest file serves to declare a python package as an Konvergo ERP module and to specify module metadata.

 It is a file called `__manifest__.py` and contains a single Python dictionary,